Ainu in Russia: Demographics

+A flag adopted by some to represent Ainu in Russia.

-According to the Russian Census (2010), a total of 109 Ainu live in Russia.
+According to the 2010 Russian census, a total of 109 Ainu lived in Russia.
 Of this, 94 lived in Kamchatka Krai, 4 in Primorye, 3 in Sakhalin, 1 in Khabarovsk, 4 in Moscow, 1 in St.Petersburg, 1 in Sverdlovsk, and 1 in Rostov.
 The real population is believed to be much higher, as hundreds of Ainu in Sakhalin refused to identify themselves as such.
-Additionally many local people are ethnically Ainu or have significant Ainu ancestry, but identify as various recognized groups, such as Nivkhs and speak Russian as mother tongue, often not knowing about their Ainu ancestry.
+Additionally many local people are ethnically Ainu or have significant Ainu ancestry, but identify as various recognised groups, such as Nivkhs and speak Russian as mother tongue, often not knowing about their Ainu ancestry.

-Ainu of Sakhalin

-During the Tsarist times, the Ainu living in Russia were forbidden from identifying themselves as such, as the Imperial Japanese officials had claimed that all the regions inhabited by the Ainu in the past or present, are a part of Japan.
-The terms "Kurile", "Kamchatka Kurile" or simply Russian were used to identify the ethnic group.
-As a result, large number of Ainu changed their surnames to Slavic ones.
-To eradicate the Ainu identity, the Soviet authorities removed the ethnic group from the list of nationalities which can be mentioned in the passport, as they feared the Ainu as possible Japanese spies.
-Due to this, children born after 1945 were not able to identify themselves as Ainu.

-After World War II, many of the Ainu living in Sakhalin were deported to Japan.
-Out of the 1,159 known Ainu, only around 100 remained in Russia.
-Of those who remained, only the elderly were full blooded Ainu.
-Others were either mixed race, married to ethnic Russians or self-identified as Russian.
-The last of the official Ainu households disappeared in the late 1960s, when Yamanaka Kitaro committed suicide after the death of his wife.
-The couple was childless.
+Present populations

 Alexei Petrov, an Ainu rights activist from Sakhalin.